 - Once they are settled, resettled refugees are able to begin the process of rebuilding their lives in safety.
 They contribute to our country in a variety of ways.
 Refugees who have been resettled in Britain include people who have gone on to work in our NHS, teach our children, and open their own businesses

-- Refugees being resettled through Britain’s Gateway Programme arrive with indefinite leave to remain.
+- Refugees resettled through the Gateway Protection Programme arrive with Indefinite Leave to Remain (ILR).
 It is recognised that it is not safe for them to keep living in a refugee camp and there is very little hope of them ever returning home

-All refugees, including those who are resettled through the Gateway Protection Programme and the Syrian Vulnerable Person’s Relocation Scheme, are able to work and access mainstream services.
-However, Humanitarian Protection means the Syrians resettled here have slightly different entitlements such as to higher education.
+All refugees, including those who are resettled through the Gateway Protection Programme, the Vulnerable Persons Resettlement Scheme and now the UK Resettlement Scheme are able to work and access mainstream services.

 - There is little difference between resettled refugees and refugees who are granted asylum.
 They are often fleeing the same conflicts and persecution.
 However, their journeys to safety are very different

-- Under international law, anyone has the right to claim asylum in Britain.
-However, as with most other countries, a refugee has to have already arrived in Britain before they are able to make a claim for asylum
+- Under international law, anyone has the right to claim asylum in the UK.
+However, as with most other countries, a refugee has to have already arrived in the UK before they are able to make a claim for asylum

-- Britain offers no ‘asylum visa’ – this means there are very few safe ways for a refugee to reach Britain in order to claim asylum.
-Unlike resettled refugees, refugees who claim asylum in Britain have often undertaken a perilous journey in the hands of smugglers before arriving here
+- The UK offers no ‘asylum visa’ – this means there are very few safe ways for a refugee to reach the UK in order to claim asylum.
+Unlike resettled refugees, refugees who claim asylum in Britain have often undertaken perilous journeys in the hands of smugglers before arriving here

 - The other main difference between refugees who are resettled here and refugees who are granted asylum is the support they receive once they have been recognised as a refugee.
 Resettled refugees are provided with housing and receive a year of specialist support to help them access the job market and mainstream services

 - None of this support is available for refugees who have been granted asylum – they are left to fend for themselves.
-Many newly granted refugees find themselves homeless and destitute precisely at the point when the British Government accepts they need protection
+Many newly granted refugees find themselves homeless and destitute precisely at the point when the UK Government accepts they need protection.

-- Expand the safe and legal routes to reach protection in the UK
+- Expand the safe and regular routes to reach protection in the UK

 - Improve the humanitarian response in Europe including humane reception conditions at borders and in transit countries